-visit the website Affordable Care Act (ACA/ Obamacare) “The comprehensive health care reform law enacted in March 2010 (sometimes known as ACA, PPACA, or “Obamacare”).
+this link Affordable Care Act (ACA/ Obamacare) “The comprehensive health care reform law enacted in March 2010 (sometimes known as ACA, PPACA, or “Obamacare”).
 The law has 3 primary goals: Make affordable health insurance available to more people.”

-this link American Health Care Act (AHCA /Trumpcare) “There is no individual mandate.
+American Health Care Act (AHCA /Trumpcare) “There is no individual mandate.
 Instead, states can apply for a waiver that would allow them to make their own rules that encourage people to maintain health insurance coverage year-round.
 Like the ACA, the AHCA sets up a system where a person who stays insured, without an extended gap in coverage, will typically not pay a different price for health insurance based on whether or not that person has a pre-existing condition.”

 Medicare for All “Medicare-for-all has meant single-payer health insurance, a national government-run program that covered every American and replaced private coverage entirely, similar to the government-run health care programs in Canada and some European countries.”